wolfi584/Amazon_Vine_Analysis/README.md

 - Total of non-Vine reveiews: 40,471
 - 5 star Vine reviews: 48
 - 5 star non-Vine reviews: 15,663
-- Percentage of 5 star Vine reviews: 0.3%
+- Percentage of 5 star Vine reviews: 51.1%
-- Percentage of 5 star non-Vine reviews: 99.7%
+- Percentage of 5 star non-Vine reviews: 38.7%

 ## Summary
-The summary states whether or not there is bias, and the results support this statement (2 pt) An additional analysis is recommended to support the statement
+In conclusion I believe there is a slight positive bias for the offical Vine reviewers who are paid to try out a product and write a review.
+The non-Vine reviewers on Amazon seem to be more honest in their product reviews.
+Additional analysis can be conducted to challenge a null hypothesis by conducting this same analysis with different datasets (products) to see if the results are similar to this study.